kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/droplets_getting_started.md

 You can repeat the process in other command lines to have multiple sessions open as you like and it's generally recommended to have several open.

+## Inside Docker / Outside Docker

+Some commands will be run inside of a Docker container.
+Some commands will be run outside a Docker container.

+One rule of thumb:  if the command starts with "docker" or "docker-compose" then it's to be run outside of a docker container.

 ## Find your droplet home directory and make the w205 directory

 Find your home directory using the following commands: